SEL-Columbia/blog.formhub.org/_posts/2013-07-09-ensure-complete-data-protection-with-encrypted-forms.markdown

 **Windows**

-You can use the OpenSSL software package for windows users as described under the section ‘Constructing the RSA Key Pair’ in [http://opendatakit.org/help/encrypted-forms/](http://opendatakit.org/help/encrypted-forms/)
+You can use the OpenSSL software package for windows users as described under the section 'Constructing the RSA Key Pair' in [http://opendatakit.org/help/encrypted-forms/](http://opendatakit.org/help/encrypted-forms/)

 For linux and OSX users, a key pair can be generated using the ssh-keygen command from the terminal.